orca233/DeepSS2GO/README.md

 ```

-2.2.
+#### 2.2.
+Convert primary sequence to secondary structure

 Navigate to the directory:
 `..../DeepSS2GO/PredictNew/s1_DataPreprocessing_PredictNew/`

-2.3.
-Convert primary sequence to secondary structure

 Execute steps 1-8 in `s1_DataPreprocessing_New/`.
 The following final files will be generated in `/pub_data/data_new/`:
 - new_clean_aa.pkl